lyons194/Compound-Interest-Calculator/README.md

 # Compound-Interest-Calculator
-My attempt to make a compound interest calculator
+My attempt to make a compound interest calculator using Python.